 7. The Brown Lady of Raynham Hall

-Believed to be the spirit of Lady Dorothy Walpole, this ghost is so named for the brown brocade dress she has been spotted wearing.
+Believed to be the spirit of Lady Dorothy Walpole, this ghost is named for the brown brocade dress she has been spotted wearing.
 She was the wife of Whig statesman Viscount Charles Townshend and lived in the posh country house Raynham Hall, but her life there was one of misery.
-Her husband was notorious for his bad temper, and when he discovered his wife's infidelity, he imprisoned her in the house they shared.
+Her husband was notorious for his bad temper, and when he discovered his wife’s infidelity, he imprisoned her in the house they shared.
 She died there of smallpox in 1726, and the first recorded sighting of her ghost came on Christmas 1835.
-The following year she so frightened one burly visitor that he fired a gun into her ghostly face.
-She vanished, but has been spotted since in 1926 and 1936, when a photographer claims he snapped a picture of her as she descended the stairs towards him.
+The following year she frightened one burly visitor so much that he fired a gun into her ghostly face.
+She vanished, but has been spotted since in 1926 and 1936, when a photographer claims he snapped a picture of her as she descended the stairs toward him.

 8. The Red Lady of Huntingdon College